Occupation of Poland (1939–1945): Extermination of elites

-The extermination of the Polish elite was the first stage of the Nazis' plan to destroy the Polish nation and its culture.
+The extermination of the Polish elites was the first stage of the Nazis' plan to destroy the Polish nation and its culture.
 The disappearance of the Poles' leadership was seen as necessary to the establishment of the Germans as the Poles' sole leaders.
 Proscription lists (Sonderfahndungsbuch Polen), prepared before the war started, identified more than 61,000 members of the Polish elite and intelligentsia leaders who were deemed unfriendly to Germany.
 Already during the 1939 German invasion, dedicated units of SS and police (the Einsatzgruppen) were tasked with arresting or outright killing of those resisting the Germans.

-They were aided by some regular German army units and "self-defense" forces composed of members of German minority in Poland, the Volksdeutsche.
+They were aided by some regular German army units and "self-defense" forces composed of members of the German minority in Poland, the Volksdeutsche.
 The Nazi regime's policy of murdering or suppressing the ethnic Polish elites was known as Operation Tannenberg.
 This included not only those resisting actively, but also those simply capable of doing so by the virtue of their social status.
 As a result, tens of thousands of people found "guilty" of being educated (members of the intelligentsia, from clergymen to government officials, doctors, teachers and journalists) or wealthy (landowners, business owners, and so on) were either executed on spot, sometimes in mass executions, or imprisoned, some destined for the concentration camps.
 Some of the mass executions were reprisal actions for actions of the Polish resistance, with German officials adhering to the collective guilt principle and holding entire communities responsible for the actions of unidentified perpetrators.